jen10web/CarVr/README.md

-<<<<<<< HEAD

-CARVR - A Virtual Reality Experiment with Remote Vehicle
+# CARVR - A Virtual Reality Experiment with Remote Vehicle

 //Insert image of final product
 ![alt text](https://github.com/jen10web/CarVr/blob/Master/image.jpg?raw=true)

-Virtual reality is becoming more applicable to fields beyond gaming.
-To test the proficinecy of it as an addition to control systems, our 2020 Senior project team set out to link it to a remote rover.
+## Virtual reality is becoming more applicable to fields beyond gaming.
+To test the proficinecy of it as an addition to control systems,
+our 2020 Senior project team set out to link it to a remote rover.
 Demo(Images, Video links, Live Demo links):